 Other options for international study are almost endless.
 Visit the Office of Global Education or talk to your advisor to explore how other programs might complement your degree.
 Students who visited Thailand, Uganda and Rwanda, the Dominican Republic, and France discuss here how their study abroad experiences furthered their degrees in peace studies and opened their eyes to new perspectives.

 Opportunities & Internships

 Awards and Fellowships

-Peace Studies students have successfully secured academic excellence and leadership prizes, research grants to conduct field work, national and international internships and community service.
-These awards include the prestigious Julia Rogers Library Research Award, Social Justice Research Award and scholarly articles published in Verge journal.
+Peace studies students have successfully secured academic excellence and leadership prizes, research grants to conduct field work, national and international internships, and community service.
+These awards include the prestigious Julia Rogers Library Research Award and the Social Justice Research Award, and scholarly articles published in Verge journal.